toledy/spotify/data_mining.md

 ### String Parsing / Natural Language Processing

 Here, we further analyze the names of the playlist based on the rationale that listeners usually search for key terms like 'Best', 'Hit', 'Workout' when they look for certain type of playlists.
-Due to the small size of our data, we adopt the string parsing approach for our model (which could be easily scaled with Python's NLTK package in larger models) as we do not the number of predictors to exceed the dimensions of our model.
+Due to the relatively small size of our data set, we adopt a string parsing approach for our model (which could be easily scaled with Python's NLTK package for larger data sets or more advanced modeling).

 - After reading in the full dataset and the playlist dataset, we perform a left join based on playlist ID and add the playlist name to the full dataset
 - We search for 12 categories of specific strings that cover 'Best', 'Workout', 'Party', 'Chill', 'Acoustic', '2000s', '1990s', '1980s', '1970s', '1960s', and '1950s' using the str.contain function